flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_execution-queue-attribute.rst

  flytectl update execution-queue-attribute --attrFile era.yaml

-Updates execution queue attribute for project, domain and workflow combination.
+Update execution queue attribute for project, domain, and workflow combination.
 This will take precedence over any other execution queue attribute defined at project domain level.
 For workflow 'core.control_flow.run_merge_sort.merge_sort' in flytectldemo project, development domain, it is: